CARES ACT Employee Retention Tax Credit

 - an extension of the ERC through September 30, 2021; and

-- an increase of the ERC to 70% of up to $10,000 in qualified wages paid to an employee per quarter—an increase in the credit opportunity to $7,000 per employee per quarter for the 2021 tax year.
+- an increase of the ERC to 70% of up to $10,000 in qualified wages paid to an employee per quarter—resulting in a potential credit opportunity of up to $7,000 per employee per quarter for the 2021 tax year.

 Eligibility for the ERC is evaluated on a quarterly basis and is based on each employer’s specific facts and circumstances.
 An employer is eligible for the ERC if it experienced either: